Paternalism in world evangelism: Helping or hurting?

 This year, instead of paying for four people to go on the Mexico trip, we, as a congregation, will make a trip to this pastor's home and help them.

-I would like to know why there is no money to help them and why they were moved into a place that is in such poor condition.
+I would like to know why there is no money to help them and why they were moved into a place in such poor condition.
 My attempts to reach missionary Baker, who I understand is in charge of work in that area, have not brought results.

 If you have any information or advice that would help us, I thank you ahead of time for it.
 Thank you and have a great trip.